ipfs/kubo/docs/config.md

 }
 ```

 Where `ID` is the peer ID and `Addrs` is a set of known addresses for the peer.
-If no addresses are specified, the DHT will be queried.
+If no addresses are specified, the Amino DHT will be queried.

 Additional fields may be added in the future.